 Linde (NYSE: LIN)

-Based in Ireland, Linde manufactures and sells atmospheric gasses.
+Based in Ireland, Linde manufactures and sells atmospheric gases.
 This includes oxygen, nitrogen, hydrogen, helium and other rare and specialty gasses.
 Hydrogen is one of its main focuses.
-Over 160 hydrogen refueling stations around the world use Linde’s technology.
+More than 160 hydrogen refueling stations around the world use Linde’s technology.
 The company hopes to start the first hydrogen refueling station for passenger trains in Germany by July.

 Air Products & Chemicals (NYSE: APD)

 Air Products & Chemicals (APD) is a U.S. company based in Pennsylvania.
-However, it operates globally with over 19,000 employees in more than 50 countries.
-It sells gasses and chemicals for industrial use, which could be beneficial to investors if Biden’s infrastructure plan is approved.
+However, it operates globally with more than 19,000 employees in more than 50 countries.
+It sells gases and chemicals for industrial use, which could be beneficial to investors if Biden’s infrastructure plan is approved.